Wampanoag: History

 In 1620, the Pilgrims arrived in Plymouth, and Tisquantum and other Wampanoag taught them how to cultivate the varieties of corn, squash, and beans (the Three Sisters) that flourished in New England, as well as how to catch and process fish and collect seafood.
 They enabled the Pilgrims to survive their first winters, and Squanto lived with them and acted as a middleman between them and Massasoit, the Wampanoag sachem.
+In Mourt's Relation, initial contact between the Pilgrims and the Wampanoag was recorded as beginning in the Spring of 1621.

 The Wampanoag suffered from an epidemic between 1616 and 1619, long thought to be smallpox introduced by contact with Europeans.
-However, researchers published a study in 2010 suggesting that the epidemic was leptospirosis, or 7-day fever.
-The groups most devastated by the illness were those who had traded heavily with the French, leading to speculation that the disease was a virgin soil epidemic.
-Alfred Crosby has speculated that the population losses were as high as 90 percent among the Massachusett and mainland Pokanoket.
+However, a 2010 study suggests that the epidemic was leptospirosis, introduced by rat reservoirs on European ships.
+The groups most devastated by the illness were those who had traded heavily with the French and the disease was likely a virgin soil epidemic.
+Alfred Crosby has estimated population losses to be as high as 90 percent among the Massachusett and mainland Pokanoket.

 Since the late 20th century, the event celebrated as the first Thanksgiving has been debated in the United States.
 Many American Indians and historians argue against the romanticized story of the Wampanoag celebrating together with the colonists.
 Some say that there is no documentation of such an event.
-There appears to be one primary account of the 1621 event written by a person who was present.
+One primary account of the 1621 event was written by a firsthand observer.

 Massasoit became gravely ill in the winter of 1623, but he was nursed back to health by the colonists.
 In 1632, the Narragansetts attacked Massasoit's village in Sowam, but the colonists helped the Wampanoag to drive them back.

-After 1632, the members of Plymouth Colony became outnumbered by the growing number of Puritans settling around Boston.
+After 1632, the Plymouth Colony was outnumbered by the growing Puritan settlements around Boston.
 The colonists expanded westward into the Connecticut River Valley.
 In 1638, they destroyed the powerful Pequot Confederation.
 In 1643, the Mohegans defeated the Narragansetts in a war with support from the colonists, and they became the dominant tribe in southern New England.